The long-awaited James Webb Space Telescope is ushering in a new era of space observation.

 This means that the earliest Universe is observable only in the infrared part of the spectrum.

-What will James Webb Space Telescope discover?
+What might James Webb Space Telescope discover?

 JWST’s larger mirror enables it to collect over six times the light that Hubble can, with a field of view 15 times the area of Hubble’s near-infrared camera and spectrometer (NICMOS).